Julia Markovich, LCSW

 Trichotillomania

-Core Features of Trichotillomania
+Core Features of Trichotillomania:

-Types of Hair-Pulling
+Types of Hair-Pulling:

-Most people experience a combination of both.
+• Most people experience a mix of both automatic and focused pulling

 • Anxiety and OCD Resources